What Is It Called When You Bake a Cheesecake in Water? Unlock the Secret to Perfectly Creamy Desserts

 Using a Humid Environment in the Oven

 A less traditional method that some bakers use is to create a humid environment in the oven.
-This is especially helpful if you don’t want to deal with the hassle of a water bath but still want to maintain moisture during the baking process.
-To do this, simply place a shallow pan of water on the lower rack of your oven.
+This is especially helpful if you don’t want to deal with the hassle of a water bath but still want to maintain moisture during baking.
+To do this, place a shallow pan of water on the lower rack of your oven.
 As the water heats up, it will produce steam that helps to keep the environment moist.
 This mimics the effect of a water bath, albeit without surrounding your cheesecake in water.

 Frequently Asked Questions